Roshnai Gate

 Its extended height and width is testament to its use by emperors' caravans of elephants.
-Since the Ravi river once flowed alongside the northern wall of the Lahore Fort and the Badshahi Mosque, the gate was profusely illuminated during night to aid travelers.
+Since the Ravi river once flowed alongside the northern wall of the Lahore Fort and the Badshahi Mosque, the gate was profusely illuminated at night to aid travelers.
 It is for this reason that the gate has been named as “Roshnai Darwaza” or the “gate of light”.
-It is considered to be the oldest of Lahore's gates, and is only gate that has been preserved in its original shape.
+It is considered to be the oldest of Lahore's gates, and the only gate that has been preserved in its original shape.